pbikki/object-storage-plugin/README.md

 NOTE: This document summarizes the info from official IBM Cloud documentation.
 If you need more info, checkout [Storing data on IBM Cloud Object Storage](https://cloud.ibm.com/docs/containers?topic=containers-object_storage#add_cos)

+NOTE: For each of the below steps, if using **OpenShift cluster on IBM Cloud**, you can use equivalent `oc` commands

 1. You should have an object storage service instance and service credentials.
 Details [here](https://cloud.ibm.com/docs/containers?topic=containers-object_storage#create_cos_service)

 2. Create a kubernetes secret using the service credentials foryour COS instance to be accessible from IKS cluster